 You'll take a steroid pill and, through a vein in your arm, you'll get medicine to make you sleepy.
 You may get other medicine to numb your mouth and throat.

 Your doctor will put a small tube called a bronchoscope through your mouth, down your throat, and into your lung.
 A smaller tube goes inside the bronchoscope and warms each small airway in that part of your lung.
 The heat is very mild -- cooler than a cup of coffee.
 You won't feel it or the tube touching your lungs.

-A nurse will call you 1, 2, and 7 days after each session to see how you're doing.
+A nurse will call you after each session to see how you're doing.
 Your doctor will check on your progress closely for 6 weeks after your last treatment.